-We all have our favorite brands and flavors.
+We all have our favorite brands and flavours.
 It's crisp, refreshing, and zero calories.
 And that makes us feel good about our beverage choice.
 We're talking about sparkling water, of course!
-It's popularity right now is massively escalating, according to USA Today.
-But how does it affect your pearly whites?
+It's popularity is massively escalating, according to Statista.com, accounting for 196 million in beverage sales in Canada.
+(2018) But how does it affect your pearly whites?
 Is sparkling water bad for your teeth?
 We've got all the sparling water answers you need.

 Is Sparkling Water Bad For Your Teeth?